 The Normal Town Council created the Dr. Robert G. Bone Historic Preservation Grant Program in April 1991.
 The program is designed to provide the owners of historic properties with financial assistance in the restoration and preservation of the exterior architectural features of those structures.

-Grants provide funding for up to 50% of the total cost of qualified exterior restoration or preservation projects with a maximum grant amount of $5,000 per project.
-Any one applicant may receive no more than two grants per fiscal year (April 1 – March 31) and a grant will apply to the year in which it was initially approved.
+Grants provide funding for up to 50% of the total cost of qualified exterior restoration or preservation projects with a maximum grant amount of $4,000 per property, per year.
+A property may obtain as many grants as possible in a year within this $4,000 cap.
 A property must be a locally designated landmark or part of a locally designated historic district to be eligible for funding under this program.
 All other eligibility criteria and the funding priorities are established by the commission.
 View the Bone Grant Application (PDF).
-The council authorized the allocation of $20,000 annually from the Town’s General Fund to finance the program.
+The council authorized the allocation of $25,000 from the Town’s General Fund to finance the program for Fiscal Year 2019-2020.
 Funds not expended within a given year will be carried over and made available for grants in future years.
 However, the unallocated fund balance shall not exceed $50,000.

 Dr. Robert G. Bone